 - (a) Definitions: The following terms (in bold text throughout the document) shall have the meaning ascribed to them below. - (1) Financial Impact Statement: The term "Financial Impact Statement" shall describe a document that includes the analysis of all costs and liabilities to be incurred by the Town as a result of the use of a Special Appropriation, grant or gift of real or tangible personal property. - (2) General Statutes: The term "General Statutes" shall be used in this Charter when referring to the Connecticut General Statutes, as amended. - (3) Legislative Council District: The term "Legislative Council District" shall be used in this Charter as defined in Section 3-10. - (4) Resident Elector: The term "Resident Elector" shall describe a person who is registered to vote in the Town and whose principal residence is in the Town.
 A person who has filed an application for the retention of electoral privileges with the Registrar of Voters shall be considered a Resident Elector for so long as the application for retention of elector privileges is in effect. - (5) Town: The term "Town" shall be used in this Charter as defined in Subsection 1-01(a). - (6) Town Body: The term "Town Body" shall include the Legislative Council and each board, commission, and authority defined herein and any other body or group which is designated a Town Body by the Legislative Council. - (7) Town Department: The term "Town Department" shall include, for example, the offices of the Tax Collector, Town Clerk, Assessor, Registrar of Voters, Public Works Department, Board of Education, and any other Town Body to which funds are appropriated in the Town Budget and any other body or group which is designated a Town Department by the Legislative Council on or before October 1st in the year prior to the adoption of the Town Budget.
-Notwithstanding the foregoing, The Board of Education shall be exempted from the definition of "Town Department" to the extent that it is inconsistent with their statutory authority. - (8) Town Election: The term "Town Election" shall be used for elections held bi-annually on the Tuesday after the first Monday of November in the odd-numbered years. - (9) Budget related definitions are contained in Subsection 6-01(a). - (10) Real property acquisition and disposition related definitions are contained in Subsection 8-01(a).
+Notwithstanding the foregoing, The Board of Education shall be exempt from the duties or functions required of Town Departments under this Charter, only to the extent that such duties or functions would violate specific provisions of the General Statutes applicable to boards of education and the administration of such entities. - (8) Town Election: The term "Town Election" shall be used for elections held bi-annually on the Tuesday after the first Monday of November in the odd-numbered years. - (9) Budget related definitions are contained in Subsection 6-01(a). - (10) Real property acquisition and disposition related definitions are contained in Subsection 8-01(a).

-(b) Public Notice: In any instance in which public notice is required the sam causing its publication in a newspaper having a substantial circulation is different method of notice is provided for in the General Statutes . ne shall be served by in the Town unless a
+(b) Public Notice: In any instance in which public notice is required the same shall be served by causing its publication in a newspaper having a substantial circulation in the Town unless a different method of notice is provided for in the General Statutes .